Bob Katter

-Robert Bellarmine Carl Katter (born 22 May 1945) is an Australian politician who has served as the member of parliament (MP) for the Queensland division of Kennedy since 1993 and father of the House since 2022.'
-He was active in Queensland state politics from 1974 to 1992 and was a member of the National Party until 2001, after which he left to sit as an independent until he formed Katter's Australian Party as his own party in 2011.
+Robert Bellarmine Carl Katter (born 22 May 1945) is an Australian politician.
+He has been the member of Parliament (MP) for the Queensland division of Kennedy since 1993 and is the father of the House, being the longest-serving member of the Australian Parliament.
+Prior to federal politics, Katter was prominent in Queensland state politics, serving as a minister in the Bjelke-Petersen, Ahern, and Cooper governments.

-Katter was born in Cloncurry, Queensland.
-His father, Bob Katter Sr., was also a politician.
-Katter was elected to the Queensland Legislative Assembly at the 1974 state election, representing the seat of Flinders.
-He was elevated to cabinet in 1983, under Joh Bjelke-Petersen, and was a government minister until the National Party's defeat at the 1989 state election.
+The son of politician Bob Katter Sr., Katter was born in Cloncurry, Queensland, and attended the University of Queensland and worked in small businesses, later joining the National Party.
+He was first elected to the Queensland Legislative Assembly for the electorate of Flinders at the 1974 state election.
+Katter was appointed cabinet minister by Premier Joh Bjelke-Petersen in 1983, and continued to serve as a minister under premiers Mike Ahern and Russell Cooper until the National Party's defeat at the 1989 state election.

-Katter left state politics in 1992, and the following year was elected to federal parliament standing in the Division of Kennedy (his father's old seat).
-He resigned from the National Party in the lead-up to the 2001 federal election, and has since been re-elected four more times as an independent and another five times for his own party.
-His son, Robbie Katter, is a state MP in Queensland, the third generation of the family to be a member of parliament.
+Katter retired from state parliament in 1992 and was elected to the House of Representatives at the subsequent federal election, standing for his father's former seat of Kennedy.
+He resigned from the National Party in the lead-up to the 2001 federal election over policy disagreements, and has continued to be re-elected as an independent and as the founder of his Katter's Australian Party.
+His son Robbie Katter is a state MP in Queensland, the third generation of the Katter family to become a member of Parliament.